infinum/infinum_setup/README.md

 This is an interactive mode where you will be asked if you want to install optional programs/packages

+    $ infinum_setup --verbose

+This will print out all the commands that are run

 ## Development

 During setup two config files are loaded: `general.yml` and `#{team}.yml`.
 These files are downloaded from the master branch so I do not need to release new gem versions every time we update one of those files :)